-These assumptions are set with reference to market conditions at 31 March 2012.
-The discount rate is the yield on the iBoxx AA rated over 15 year corporate bond index as at this date which has been chosen to meet the requirements of IAS19.
-The RPI increase assumption is set based on the difference between conventional gilt yields and index-linked gilt yields at the accounting date using data published by the Bank of England.
-This measure has historically overestimated future increases in the RPI and so we have made a deduction of 0.25% to get the RPI assumption of 3.3%.
-As future pension increases are expected to be based on CPI rather than RPI, we have made a further assumption about CPI which is that it will be 0.8% below RPI i.e. 2.5%.
+The RPI increase assumption is set based on the difference between conventional gilt yields and indexlinked gilt yields at the accounting date using data published by the Bank of England, specifically the 23 year point on the BoE spot inflation curve.
+Previously the 20 year point was used and so this has been updated to better reflect the duration of the Fund's liabilities

+This measure has historically overestimated future increases in the RPI and so we have made a deduction of 0.25% to get the RPI assumption of 3.4%.
+As future pension increases are expected to be based on CPI rather than RPI, we have made a further assumption about CPI which is that it will be 0.8% below RPI i.e. 2.6%.
+We believe that this is a reasonable estimate for the future differences in the indices, based on the different calculation methods.